sphere6/m2-6-project2/README.md

 # Group Data Analysis project!

-Group presentation, should be around 20-25min total.
+Group presentation, your presentation should be around 20-30min total and **be handed in with all accompanying code to reproduce your results.**

 You are tasked with estimating the **Cost of the COVID Pandemic**.
 The question is framed in the following way: *If the COVID pandemic didn't happen, how much better off would be we now*?